AlexChika/api-rendering/README.md

+# API Fetching

+# KodeCamp Stage 7 finals

 "This is an API simulation.
-Including Adding Of Users , Removing Users, Editting and etc "
+Including Adding Of Users , Removing Users, Editting , Searching and opening u in new modal and many more "